 This is a number greater than or equal to 0 and less than 360.
 You can set this variable to make a turtle roll.
 Since roll is always from the turtle's point of view, rolling right and left only only change roll regardless of turtle orientation.

+'''

+set roll 45 ;; turtle rotated right

 set roll roll + 10 ;; same effect as "roll-right 10"

+'''

 See also heading, pitch, roll-left, roll-right.

 roll-left